 When someone passes away, the person’s money, property, and possessions need to be distributed to the correct parties.
 The legal process of settling an individual’s estate — including assets and debts — is called probate.
 Probate law varies by state and can be complex, so it is crucial to work with experienced Colorado attorneys.
-The award-winning attorneys at Lewis Kuhn Swan PC can help you navigate this process.
+The award-winning attorneys at Leventhal Lewis can help you navigate this process.

 What Does Probate Include?